wfxr/forgit/README.md

 - Most of the commands accept optional arguments (eg, `glo develop`, `glo f738479..188a849b -- main.go`, `gco master`).
 - `gd` supports specifying revision(eg, `gd HEAD~`, `gd v1.0 README.md`).
 - Call `gi` with arguments to get the wanted `.gitignore` contents directly(eg, `gi cmake c++`).
-- You can use the commands as sub-commands of `git`, see [#147](https://github.com/wfxr/forgit/issues/147) for details.

 ### 📃 License